 The festive season also means Secret Santa is once again upon us.
-A recent study from Love Energy Savings found that 68% of British workers are happy participating in the popular gifting trend¹.
+A study from Love Energy Savings found that 68% of British workers are happy participating in the popular gifting trend¹.
 It can contribute to the positive morale in the office and add to any workplace benefits you might already be offering employees at this time of year.

 There is, however, some debate about how much employees would like to spend.
 Around one in five were happy to spend £10, while 17% believed £20 was a reasonable amount.
 With so many differing opinions, conducting an activity that employees will actually enjoy can be harder than first thought.